Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 Countries that have a closed currency generally have a history of economic policy of protectionism or perhaps a previous currency crisis.

-The biggest example of a closed currency is currently the Indian rupee.
+The most prominent example of a closed currency is currently the Indian rupee.

 What are my options for accessing closed currency cash?